Widen/widen.github.io/_posts/2021-01-21-Automating-Code-Transformation-With-jscodeshift.md

 ## Conclusion

-In this article, we explored how to use jscodeshift to automate code transformations to simplify migrations or refactors.
+In this article, we explored how to use jscodeshift to automate code transformations to simplify refactors.
 While the example I showed might not be useful to you, it should give you an idea of what you can do with jscodeshift.
 If you want to see a more complex codemod, check out the [PropTypes to TS](https://github.com/mskelton/prop-types-to-ts) project I created.

 Thanks for reading!
 If you have any questions or comments, feel free to leave them below.
 Also, if you want the chance to work with some cool people and technology, come [join us](https://www.widen.com/careers)!